r001/qr-encoding/README.md

 | ``9``            | 99: Core, the public POA Network main network                                |
 | ``a``            | 7762959: Musicoin, the music blockchain                                      |
 | ``a-f``          | reserved                                                                     |

+If the chainId of the network differs from the above, then choinId '8' should be encoded here, and chainId should be encoded into digit no. 52 of the "flat string", and a delimiter should be placed after.

 Eg.:
 - To sign a transaction on mainnet: 0 th byte is be 0 (version code) + 0 (sign transaction) * 4 + 16 * 0 (chain id = 0)  = 0x00